shaik1002/biggitlabbomb/doc/user/get_started/get_started_managing_code.md

 When your changes are ready, you should commit them to GitLab, where you can share them with others on your team.

-To commit your changes, first copy them:
+To commit your changes, you'll copy them:

 - From your local computer, in your own branch
 - To GitLab, on a remote computer, to the default branch, usually called `main` or `master`.

 To copy files between branches, you create a merge request.
-There are different ways to create a merge request.
-It depends on where you authored the code and the tools you use to create it.
+There are many different ways to create a merge request.
+It largely depends on where you authored the code and the tools you'll use to create it.
 But the idea is to create a merge request that takes the contents of your source branch and proposes combining it into the target branch.